influx6/gu/docs/concepts/dom.md

 }
 ```

-Although a trivial example has above, the code does demonstrate how the `trees` foundational structures help define and construct the content to be generated effectively and efficiently.
+Although the above example is trivial, the code does demonstrate how the `trees` foundational structures help define and construct the content to be generated effectively and efficiently.

 -	CSS Package(https://github.com/gu-io/gu/trees/css\) The `css` package provides a stylesheet formatter which underneat uses the a css tokenizer and parser and the Go's text template to create a robust and flexible way to include stylesheet rules targeting the `trees` package markup structures.
 This package can be freely used on it's own has it highly decouples and provides a clean API.